a 1 wildlife control heading

 • See more images in our Bat Removal Photo Gallery

-Bat droppings
+Bat Inspections

-During this inspection A-1 Wildlife Control will determine what species of bats the house has, what type of roost they have, what physical building flaws we need to correct, and when we can schedule the work.
+During this inspection Minnesota Nuisance Bat and Wildlife Control will determine what species of bats the house has, what type of roost they have, what physical building flaws we need to correct, and when we can schedule the work.
 From this inspection we can determine what the costs will be to bat proof the building.
 Exclusion can be very time consuming on large buildings or on those having a great many openings, but most houses that are in good condition can be bat proofed for a lot less.

 Permanent exclusion is the best way to remove bats.
 First, all entry points must be located and repaired; then one way exclusion devices my be installed, allowing existing bats in your home to leave.
 Once all bats are gone, exclusion devices are removed and remaining holes repaired.